lnp2pBot/doc-site/english/src/where-i-can-find-offers-for-my-local-currency.md

-# Where I can find offers for my local currency?
+# Where can I find offers in my local currency?

-You can ask it to the bot executing `/findcomms` command and your local currency code.
+You can ask the bot by running the command `/findcomms` along with the [code for your currency](./in-which-countries-is-it-available.md).

-This will show you the venezuelan bolivar communities:
+For instance, to see the [communities](./communities.md) in Venezuelan bolivars, you should type:

-`/findcomms` ves
+`/findcomms ves`

-You can also find this and other commands by clicking on the "Menu" button.
+You can also search for offers filtered by currencies and communities on [https://market.lnp2pbot.com](https://market.lnp2pbot.com) and in the general channel [@p2plightning](https://t.me/p2plightning).